Effectively Controlling Reasoning Models through Thinking Intervention: Conclusion.

 \section{Conclusion.}

-In this paper, we proposed \TI, a novel approach to effectively control reasoning-enhanced LLMs.
+In this paper, we propose \TI, a novel approach to effectively control reasoning-enhanced LLMs.
 We demonstrate that \TI can significantly improve the performance of LLMs across various tasks, including instruction following, instruction hierarchy, and safety alignment.
-We also provided a comprehensive analysis of the effectiveness of \TI and discussed its potential applications.
-We encourage future research to explore how \TI can further enhance a broad spectrum of LLMs applications.
+We strongly encourage further investigation and adoption of \TI, as it provides essential tools for fine-grained reasoning intervention, laying important groundwork towards more reliable, interpretable, and human-aligned LLM systems.